Breastfeeding and Intimacy

 After birth and during breastfeeding, a mother's body goes through many hormonal

-changes which can put a lot of strain on her relationship with her partner.
+changes, which can put a lot of strain on her relationship with her partner.
 The partner may also have unanswered questions.
-The best way to approach these issues if for the couple to share honestly about the way they
+The best way to approach these issues is for the couple to share the way they

-- You might feel physically sensitive or overstimulated, in which case you feel that you just don’t want anyone touching you.
+- She might feel physically sensitive or overstimulated, in which case she feels that she doesn't want anyone touching her.

-- You might notice a decrease in vaginal lubrication which can cause pain during sex.
+- She might notice a decrease in vaginal lubrication, which can cause pain during sex.

-- You might eject or leak milk during sex.
+- She might eject or leak milk during sex.

-also released during an orgasm.
+also released during lovemaking.
 Oxytocin is often referred to as the love hormone since it is also responsible for a woman feeling as if she wants to be

 cuddled, or feeling as if she wants to cuddle her baby.

-couples really feel excited when this happens, while others don’t feel
+couples feel excited when this happens, while others do not feel

 comfortable with it at all.
-Mom can always wear a bra and breast pads
+A mother can consider wearing a bra and breast pads

-during sex, or she can breastfeed Baby before lovemaking.
+during sex, or she can breastfeed her baby before lovemaking.